-Now that a broad idea of what this complex concept of Energy Citizenship entails, we shall now take a further step by unveiling our typology based on ten ideal ENCItypes, plus a selection of examples from our mapping.
-We would like to start by briefly explaining the two key dimensions of ENCI derived from the conceptual framework: the agency (where and how) and the outcome-orientation (to what end).
+Ten ENCI-types As we have outlined what this complex concept of Energy Citizenship entails, we shall now proceed by unveiling our typology based on 10 ideal ENCI-types while also assessing a selection of examples from our mapping.
+We would like to start by explaining the key dimensions of ENCI derived from the conceptual framework:

+- Agency (where and how) - Outcome-orientation (to what end)

-While the agency dimension basically differentiates between individual and collective forms of ENCI, the outcome orientation encompasses attributes, which refer to the ENCI's commitment to energy democracy/justice and depth of environmental sustainability alongside the resulting focus of contributing towards incremental versus more radical change1.
+While the agency dimension differentiates between individual and collective forms of ENCI, the outcome orientation encompasses various attributes.
+These attributes refer to the ENCI's commitment to energy democracy/justice and the depth of environmental sustainability alongside the resulting focus of contributing towards incremental versus more radical change1.
+Individual and collective agency The five categories of agency pertain to the levels, constellations, and spheres of action where energy citizenship can be found and practised.